 Web3 Frontend Performance Optimization Handbook — Part 34

-A comprehensive 5000+ word guide on defi frontend and dapp development.
+A comprehensive 5000+ word guide on html5 and html5 boilerplate.
 Covering Web3 Frontend best practices, Next.js patterns, performance tips, and real-world examples for frontend engineers.

 Introduction to Web3 Frontend